nodejs/node/doc/api/deprecations.md

 Type: End-of-Life

-The `os.tmpDir()` API iws deprecated in Node.js 7.0.0 and has since been removed.
+The `os.tmpDir()` API was deprecated in Node.js 7.0.0 and has since been removed.
 Please use [`os.tmpdir()`][] instead.

 <a id="DEP0023"></a>